 The food options normally can’t be beat, but currently two favorite restaurants are closed, Boma and Jiko.
 You can still eat at Sanaa.

-Having stayed at the lodge a few times, the location is a bit of a put off.
-We are used to being places quickly and the only park that’s a quick ride from the lodge is Animal Kingdom.
+Having stayed at the lodge a few times, the location is a bit of a turn off.
+We are used to being places quickly and Animal Kingdom Park is the only park that’s a quick ride from the lodge.
+You must take a bus to get to every resort, which can be a bit of a drag waiting around for the next bus.

 Saratoga Springs Resort and Spa